 In August 2010, the Company invested approximately \$2.1 million in exchange for a 50% non-controlling interest with a 20% preferred return subject to certain conditions in the West Shore Café, a restaurant / inn on an approximate 12,463 square foot lakefront property in Lake Tahoe, California.
-The Company also provided a \$5.5 million first mortgage loan, \$5.0 million of which was funded as of December 31, 2011, that matures in August 2013 and bears interest at a yield of 10.5%.
-During the year ended December 31, 2011, the Company received distributions of approximately \$0.1 million related to the preferred return, which were recorded as a return of investment.
+The Company also provided a \$5.5 million first mortgage loan, \$5.5 million of which was funded as of December 31, 2012, that matures in August 2013 and bears interest at a yield of 10.5%.
+In 2011 and 2012, the Company received distributions totaling approximately \$0.2 million related to the preferred return, which were recorded as a return of investment.
+During the year ended December 31, 2012, the Company recorded \$0.1 million of losses from the entity against the equity investment, which was also recorded in loss from equity affiliates in the Company's 2012 Consolidated Statement of Operations, reducing the balance of the investment to \$1.8 million at December 31, 2012.